 When you make this cake, you will find it is a moist chocolate cake that is still light and airy.
 I created another delicious Gluten Free Chocolate Layer Cake that is beautiful for a party.

 As you can see, this cake has all of the delicious devil's food cake traits, it is moist and rich!

 - It also makes a delicious gluten free sheet cake.
 All you would need is the frosting!
 It would be perfect for a kid's birthday party.

 - Knowing my kids, they would want a cupcake version of this so they can pile on the frosting :-).

-It is a little different from your typical cake recipe because the cake is made from a chocolate custard.
-You want to make the chocolate custard first, and allow it to cool a little bit.
-This is why the cake is so moist and chocolaty!
+This cake is a little different from your typical cake recipe because the cake is made from the chocolate custard.
+You want to make the chocolate custard first and allow it to cool a little bit.
+This is what makes the cake so moist and chocolaty!

-Mix in the chocolate custard, remaining wet ingredients into the dry ingredients.
+Step 2: Mix in the chocolate custard, and the remaining wet ingredients into the dry ingredients.